hereisSwapnil/BuzzBlast/README.md

 ### Option 2: Download ZIP

-1. Download the ZIP file from the repository
+1. Download the ZIP file from the [GitHub repository](https://github.com/hereisSwapnil/BuzzBlast)
 2. Extract to a folder
 3. Follow steps 3-5 from Option 1